postgres-ai/dle-se-ansible/README.md

 Note: Replace '`/path/to/config'` with the actual directory path where your configuration file is located.
 This path will be mounted into the Docker container, allowing the automation to access your configuration file.

+#### Using Git for DBLab Engine configuration management

+Example of a repository that demonstrates a how to manage the configuration of the DBLab Engine using Git - https://gitlab.com/vitabaks/dblab-gitops-example

 ## Support